-- c.
 Temperzone Six Zone Control kit consists of PC board, 24V transformer and Instructions.
+This kit - board, 24V transformer and Instructions.
 This kit transforms the SAT-3 wall thermostat into a fully functional room Zone controller.
-This Six Zone Controller enables the SAT-3 Wall Thermostat to control six separate Zones through the addition of zone temperature sensors and duct dampers. - d.Zone temperature sensors are available separately and can be installed to enhance the Temperzone Six Zone Board functionality. - e.BMS Control, dry contact and analog inputs: both the Outdoor unit controller (UC8) and the Indoor unit controller (IUC) offer facilities to connect a BMS system via a series of no-voltage contacts and 0-10V dc analog signals. - f.
-BMS control is via Modbus over RS485.
-For a full list of the Modbus control setup, settings and read/ write parameters.
+This Six Zone Controller enables the SAT-3 Wall Thermostat to control six separate zones through the addition of zone temperature sensors and duct dampers.
+Zone temperature sensors are available separately and can be installed to enhance the Temperzone Six Zone Board functionality. - c.
+BMS Control via dry contact and analog inputs: both the Outdoor unit controller (UC8) and the Indoor unit controller (IUC) offer facilities to connect a BMS system via a series of no-voltage contacts and 0-10V dc analog signals. - d.BMS control via Modbus over RS485.
+For a full list of the Modbus control setup, settings and read/write parameters.
 Contact Temperzone for details, or visit www.temperzone.biz; model search 'BMS'.